 A course notation meaning In Progress.
 A final grade notation of IP is given in seminars, independent and directed studies at the graduate level, students must complete the required work within four months of the month the notation is given in lieu of the final grade.
-See section 2.2.5 Thesis Requirement on page 20.
+See section 2.2.5 Thesis Requirement.